 - IHPI encourages communities of researchers (per floor or other) to discuss and problem solve space issues locally whenever possible.

 Because the majority of IHPI members maintain primary offices elsewhere on campus, the Institute has paid special attention to create a variety of collaboration and touchdown work spaces to be used on a requested or drop-in basis.
 These collaboration areas are not locally “owned” by their floor or research community and are available to all visitors.

-The Think Tank offers members a quiet contemplative space for work and collaboration.
+The Think Tank, located on the ground floor of NCRC Building 10, Room A043, offers members a quiet contemplative space for work and collaboration.
 Furnished with comfortable seating, white board walls for capturing thoughts or sharing ideas, and a small hoteling room, the Think Tank is ideal for individual or small group collaborations for short periods of time.

 In addition to the Collaboratory and the Think Tank, IHPI members are welcome to use hoteling rooms that offer members visiting IHPI a short-term private workspace for individual work or small meetings of four or less.
 These rooms are open to all IHPI members and are located at:

 • Building 14: G104, G106, and G237 on the ground floor